Pál Kinizsi: Tomb of Pál Kinizsi

 On 22 August 2022, an archaeological excavation was launched in Nagyvázsony with the aim of locating the remains of the undefeated general.
 The project was organized under the auspices of the Fekete Sereg Youth Association, led by Ádám Sándor Pátkai and Zsombor Győrffy-Villám, with Dr. Csanád Kandikó serving as project director.

 Honors

-Chinezul Timișoara was a football club, which played both in the Romanian and the Hungarian championship during its existence.
-It was based in Timișoara, Romania (at the time of foundation Temesvár, Austria-Hungary).
+The Hungarian Temesvári Kinizsi SE football club was established in 1910.
+Following the Treaty of Trianon in 1920, the city became the part of the Romania and the club was renamed to Chinezul Timișoara.
+The club played both in the Hungarian and the Romanian championship during its existence.

 Postage stamps: Pál Kinizsi postage stamps were issued by Hungary on 1 January 1943 and in 1945.
 This same stamp was surcharged 28 fillér on 5 fillér and issued in 1945.

+The Hungarian Defence Forces Kinizsi Pál 30th Armoured Infantry Brigade was originally established in 1951, operated until 2003, and was re-established in 2023.
+It is one of the largest ground military units of the Hungarian Defence Forces, operating under the direct command of the Land Forces Command.
+The brigade is named after Pál Kinizsi and is stationed in the garrison of Hódmezővásárhely.
+The Lynx infantry fighting vehicle is part of the brigade.